ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ### Show/hide terminal

-This shortcut allows you to show and hide the vSCode's terminal without lost your session.
+This shortcut allows you to show and hide the VSCode's terminal without lost your session.

 * On Windows: ```
   Ctrl + `